singlecore06483/sc_framework/README.md

 new updates and features in sc_framework v1.2:

-- added GUI version of scconsole.
+- updated GUI version of scconsole.
-- added 5 new exploits.
+- added 1 new exploits.
-- added 2 cve-exploits.
+- added 6 auxiliary exploits.
 - fixed the bugs and error.
-- fixed the requirements file.

 SC FRAMEWORK
 -

-this tool uses 42 exploits and 20 cve exploits and 10 payloads. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 40 exploits`.
+this tool uses 43 exploits and 20 cve exploits and 10 payloads and 6 auxiliary exploits. which some of the exploit like `ssh-loign-test, PDF-exploit, and more 41 exploits`.

 How this tool works?
 -